MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/adoption-getstarted.md

 |Extraction         |Identifies information based on an entity from within a document     |[Structured document processing](form-processing-overview.md)<br>[Freeform document processing](form-processing-overview.md)<br>[Prebuilt document processing](prebuilt-overview.md)<br>[Optical character recognition](ocr-overview.md)    |
 |Keyword tagging    |Suggests information based on a property of or decision about a document using keywords         |[Taxonomy tagging](taxonomy-tagging-overview.md)<br>[Image tagging](image-tagging-overview.md)         |

-Examples of classification features:

-- Unstructured document processing

-Examples of extraction features:

-- Structured document processing
-- Freeform document processing
-- Prebuilt document processing
-- Optical character recognition

-Examples of keyword tagging features:

-- Taxonomy tagger
-- Image tagger

-The document processing models can also be used to add compliance by having them apply sensitivity labels and retention labels to content added to document libraries with models configured with them.
+The document processing models can also be used to add compliance by having them apply [sensitivity labels](apply-a-sensitivity-label-to-a-model.md) and [retention labels](apply-a-retention-label-to-a-model.md) to content added to document libraries with models configured with them.

 Once the content type and metadata are available in a document library business users can perform a number of actions on the data including creating new views on the content, building reports, moving content based on certain information present using rules, and creating business process workflows for approvals, adding data to other systems, generating work orders and many other tasks that might have been done manually.

-[**TBD**: To learn more about how to plan for adoption of document processing, see this article.]
+[**TBD**: To learn more about how to plan for adoption of document processing, see *Manage document processing across your organization*.]

 ## Content discoverability through search findability and precision